Attorney defending Idaho’s abortion laws quits AG’s office - KTVZ

 Labrador faces Democrat Tom Arkoosh in the general election.
 Arkoosh said he spent years as an independent but registered as a Republican to vote in the May primary.
 He switched to the Democratic party to run for attorney general, saying he was concerned Labrador would run the office as a shameless political opportunist if elected.

 Arkoosh has made a spirited campaign effort, getting support from dozens of former Republican officeholders or officeholders retiring this year.
-The former county prosecutor has also picked up endorsements from former law enforcement officers.
+The former county prosecutor has also picked up endorsements from former law enforcement officers and Jones serves as his treasurer.

 Arkoosh has tried to parlay those endorsements into a wider conversation about what voters want in the deeply conservative state that hasn’t sent a Democrat to the attorney general’s office since 1991.